xiaoooobai/EasySteer/README.md

 ## News 🔥

-[2025/09] We’ve open-sourced the code of EasySteel  — feel free to try it out!
+[2025/09] We’ve open-sourced the code of EasySteer  — feel free to try it out!

 ## About